frizfealer/IMS_project/README.md

 * testFunctions
 * utility

-# Input data format:
+## Preprocessing:
-  The input data should be of the mzML format.
+  1. The input data, whaterever intruments of IMS is using, should be converted into the mzML format.
 This is an open XML-based format so our program can process it.
   To covert from the Bruker proprietary file format to the mzML, One can use [msconvert](http://proteowizard.sourceforge.net/tools.shtml).
-The details of how to do this is in the website.
+The details of how to do this is in Bruker_files_conversion\commands.txt.
-# Preprocessing:
-  1. File reading and peak picking: after the data is converted into mzML format, using the R function MALDI_IMS_preprocessing to do the file reading and peak picking.
-  There will be four csv files in this folder.
-  2. Files aggreation and binning:
-  The files in the output folder are aggregated into a file using the MATLAB function preprocess2dataCube for further MATLAB processing.
-  The processed file becomes a mat file.
-Later on this file is loaded to bin with the MATLAB function binningDataCube.
+  If you need the mzML file in the example, you can download them from: https://drive.google.com/open?id=0B06g-wOYKgZ8ald2VGtKUnJIYVE and https://drive.google.com/open?id=0B06g-wOYKgZ8amtnRmNLRnE1MDA.
+  2. Then we use Bruker_files_conversion\usePreprocessing.R to read mzML file and do peak picking.
+Again, the details of how to do this is in Bruker_files_conversion\commands.txt.
+  3. The steps afterwards are shown in exp_100831_348_136_12_40hr_0_1XLB_LN_basicSettings_v2.m and exp_100831_348_136_12_40hr_0_1XLB_LP_basicSettings_v2.m
+## Main program:
-  The example of using it can be seem in the file expScript_20150401.m under the folder "example\realExp_100831_348_136_12_40hr_0-1XLB_LN" or "example\realExp_100831_348_136_12_40hr_0-1XLB_LP".
+  The example of using it can be seem in the file **expScript_20150401.m** under the folder "example\realExp_100831_348_136_12_40hr_0-1XLB_LN" or "example\realExp_100831_348_136_12_40hr_0-1XLB_LP".
+##